PetaGb/BMI-regression/README.md

 The Obesity Risk Prediction Dataset aims to estimate obesity levels based on individuals' eating habits, physical condition, and demographic factors from Mexico, Peru, and Colombia.
-It consists of 2,111 records and 17 attributes, with a labeled class variable "NObesity" categorizing individuals into the following obesity levels:
+It consists of 2,111 records and 17 attributes, with a labelled class variable "NObesity" categorising individuals into the following obesity levels:

 Insufficient Weight